 Self-publishing is evolving and suffering growing pains

 The self-publishing train wreck was always an accident waiting to happen, and although there has been no crashing noise and screaming sirens as yet, all the signs point to the fact that the self-publishing train wreck is very close to happening.

 In recent and not so recent times a number of signals have turned bright and dangerously red, but for many self-publishers, they appear to be colour blind to these signals and still think all the signals are go, go go, green.

 But the red danger signs of the self-publishing train wreck have been appearing for some time.
-Perhaps it started with the end of the Sony Reader Store in 2014 and recalling that Sony was, in fact, the pioneer of the ebook.
+Perhaps it started with the end of the Sony Reader Store in 2014 and recall that Sony was, in fact, the pioneer of the ebook.

 If these were not signs of impending self-publishing problems, I don’t know what was.

 Interestingly, from the same results page of Google Insights, came this graphic of regional interest for the search term of self-publishing, which proves that self-publishing has not been a global success at all.
 Four countries do not add up to a global phenomenon.